jdougan/floating_point_benchmarks/README.md

 # Fourmilab Floating Point Benchmarks
+- Originally By John Walker http://www.fourmilab.ch/
+- Updates by John Dougan <jdougan@acm.org>

+Sadly, as the "balding geezer" is no longer with us, the github repository of the floating point benchmarks is unmaintained.
+Since I (John Dougan) am adding a D port to it, I may as well hold onto it until someone motivated wants to extend it.

+## Rationale

 There are many disadvantages to being a balding geezer.
 In compensation, if you've managed to live through the second half of the